AusClimateService/qqscale/developer_notes.md

 are mapped directly from model derived adjustment factors to observations.
-In other words, an adjustment factor is selected for a particular observed value based on the nearest (or interpolated surrounding) observed quantile, not the nearest historical model quantile.
+In other words, an adjustment factor is selected for a particular observed value based on the nearest (or interpolated surrounding) observed quantile, not the nearest historical model quantile (i.e. not `hist_q`).

-To achieve this the `apply_adjustment.py` script simply hacks the output from `sdba.EmpiricalQuantileMapping.train`, replacing `hist_q` with quantiles calculated from the observational data.
+To achieve the CSIRO method,
+you can calculate the observed quantiles using `calc_quantiles.py` and then pass those quantiles to `apply_adjustment.py` using the `--reference_quantile_file` option.
+The `apply_adjustment` script then replaces `hist_q` with the observed quantiles before performing the adjustment.